coffee2code/hide-broken-shortcodes/readme.txt

 == Installation ==

-1. Unzip `hide-broken-shortcodes.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `hide-broken-shortcodes.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Optionally filter 'hide_broken_shortcode' or 'hide_broken_shortcodes_filters' if you want to customize the behavior of the plugin
+3. Optionally filter 'hide_broken_shortcode' or 'hide_broken_shortcodes_filters' if you want to customize the behavior of the plugin

 == Frequently Asked Questions ==